- Fraser Valley Current

 Results

-We will post a link to our Abbotsford and Mission results page here when it is live.
+Our Abbotsford and Mission federal election results page is now live.
 You will be able to keep up to date on the local outcome in real-time after polls close at 7pm on Monday, April 28.
-The page will also include who is winning in the Fraser Valley’s other ridings.
+The page also includes the results for the Fraser Valley’s other ridings.

 Are we missing something?
 Send us an email.